-Many definitions for acute exacerbations of COPD have been proposed and include many of the same components.
-Episodes may be diagnosed in people with a history of COPD who experience any of the following: worsening respiratory symptoms and physiologic status; or worsening of degree of cough, level of dyspnea, and/or the volume and character of sputum, particularly if these changes are acute in onset, sustained over time, beyond the normal day-to-day variation, or lead to a change in the patient's baseline medication regimens.
+Many definitions for acute exacerbation of COPD have been proposed and include several of the same components.
+Episodes may be diagnosed in people with a history of COPD who experience any of the following: worsening respiratory symptoms and physiologic status; or worsening of degree of cough, level of dyspnea (particularly during exertion), and/or the volume and character of sputum, particularly if these changes are acute in onset, sustained over time, beyond the normal day-to-day variation, or lead to a change in the patient's baseline medication regimens.

 Laboratory evaluation and imaging

 Diagnostic tests are typically reserved for those with moderate to severe exacerbations.
-Features of this include but are not limited to unstable vital signs, severe symptoms, low SaO2 on pulse oximetry, evidence of ventilatory failure, or mental status change (e.g., confusion, lethargy, coma).
+Features of a more severe exacerbation include, but are not limited to, unstable vital signs, severe symptoms, low oxygen saturation on pulse oximetry, evidence of ventilatory failure, or mental status change (e.g., confusion, lethargy, coma).
 Diagnostic testing should also be considered if the diagnosis of an episode is uncertain.